10 Ways to Get Peace Lilies to Bloom Quickly

 3. Get a Mature Plant

-Young peace lily plants will not flower.
-If you want consistent flowers, it will be a good idea to get a 1 or 2 years old specimen.
+Do you know that young peace lily plants won’t flower soon?
+If you want consistent flowers, it will be a good idea to get a one or two years old specimen for yourself.

 4. Grow the Right Variety

 Hybrid cultivars of this plant are the ones to go for if you want more flowers.
-‘Petite,’ Connie,’ ‘Mini,’ ‘Tys Pride,’ ‘Little Angel,’ and ‘Viscount’ are some of the best ones you can grow that are popular for their blooms.
+Sensation, Petite, Domino, Mauna Loa Supreme, and Clevelandii are some of the best ones you can grow that are popular and known for their blooms.

 5. Give it the Right Amount of Light

-Place your peace lily at a place that receives bright indirect light.
+Place your peace lily in a place that receives bright, indirect light.
 East-facing windows provide the perfect blend of light and shade while fulfilling the feng shui principles of well-being.
-This indirect light should be that enough that you can read something in it.
+This indirect light should be enough that you can read something in it.

 6. Expose the Plant to a Right Temperature

-According to a report by the University of Florida, Institute of Food and Agricultural Sciences, plants that undergo a chill of 12 C (54 F) can flower 3–4 weeks earlier than those not chilled.
+According to a report by the University of Florida, plants that undergo a chill of 12 C (54 F) can flower 3–4 weeks earlier than those not chilled.

 7. Keep Photoperiod / Photoperiodism in Mind

-A report by the University of Florida states that plants that are not in flower in the late summer or fall, do not initiate flower buds during June through August under the long day/short night photoperiod.
+published post on the University of Florida states that many plants do not initiate flower buds during June through August under the long days and short nights of summer, and Peace Lily is one of them.

-Peace lily dislikes the water contaminants such as fluoride and chlorine as they can turn the foliage brown.
-Use RO or rain water for best growth.
+Peace lily dislikes water contaminants such as fluoride and chlorine as they can turn the foliage brown.
+Instead of tap water, always saturate or plant with RO or rainwater for the best growth!

 9. Use the Right Fertlizer and Avoid Overfeeding

-Use a water-soluble houseplant fertilizer in a 20-20-20 ratio diluted to half its strength, once every 3-5 weeks.
+Use a water-soluble houseplant fertilizer in a 20-20-20 ratio diluted to half of its strength once every 3-5 weeks.
 Keep an eye on the flower’s health.
-A slightly green hue indicates overfertilization, which needs to be cut down immediately.
+You can learn more about feeding peace lily the right way in one of our posts!

 10. Make Sure it Gets the Correct Humidity